-If two instances of the same binding type are given, an IllegalArgumentException is thrown.
+If two instances of the same qualifier type are given, an IllegalargumentException is thrown.

-If an instance of an annotation that is not a binding type is given, an IllegalArgumentException is thrown.
+If an instance of an annotation that is not a qualifier type is given, an IllegalArgumentException is thrown.

 11.3.5.
 Obtaining a Bean by name